Fluid Reasoning Representations: Causal Validation

 \paragraph{Symbolic Representation Construction.} We construct symbolic representations to be minimally out-of-distribution while capturing abstract structural information.
 We collect centered \textbf{cross-naming} representations $\bar{\mathbf{r}}_a^{L,T}$ for each action and predicate, compute the overall mean $\bar{\mathbf{r}}_{\text{mean}}^{L,T}$ across all actions (and separately for predicates), and construct symbolic representations as:

 where $s$ is a mixing scale and $\bar{\mathbf{r}}_{a}^{L,T}$ is the centered cross-naming representation of action $a$.

-\paragraph{Experimental Design.} Since the model maintained reasonable accuracy even when all actions were replaced with a single vector, we use a comparative approach: \textbf{(1)} Symbolic Patching replaces residual stream activations for action/predicate tokens with corresponding symbolic representations, and \textbf{(2)} Shuffled Patching uses randomly permuted symbolic representations as control.
+\paragraph{Experimental Design.} Since the LLM maintained reasonable accuracy even when all actions were replaced with a single vector, we use a comparative approach: \textbf{(1)} Symbolic Patching replaces residual stream activations for action/predicate tokens with corresponding symbolic representations, and \textbf{(2)} Shuffled Patching uses randomly permuted symbolic representations as control.
+We patch token window $[2000, 4000]$ on all layers up to a selected end layer, then measure accuracy difference $\text{Acc}_{\text{symbolic}} - \text{Acc}_{\text{shuffled}}$.
+Across all tested mixing scales and end layers, \textbf{matched symbolic representations} consistently outperform shuffled ones (\Cref{fig:patching_scales}, in the appendix), supporting criterion~\textbf{C3}: the cross-naming construction carries information that the shuffled control destroys, even when both are inserted at the same layers and magnitudes.
+Because both conditions patch the same positions with the same vector construction, the accuracy gap reflects whether the inserted vector is assigned to the correct action or predicate.